That’s right, case studies have actual magic powers.

 - The result was better than anyone expected.

-The case study can be your account of what happened, but it’s much more effective if it involves your customer and is told from their point of view, in their own words.
+A case study can just be your account of what happened, but it’s much more effective if it involves your customer and they tell it from their point of view, in their own words.

 Now you understand what a case study is and what makes a good one, we can look at how they work their magic and what they can achieve for you.